nus-cs2103-AY2021S1/ip/docs/README.md

 Look up an existing task

 ### Indicate a finished Task
-Nark completed task as finished
+Mark completed task as finished

 ### Recurring task
 Set up tasks that are to be repeated weekly